prunkdump/GNUVario-TTGO-T5-website-EN/_manuel/Calibration.md

 The GnuVario-E incorporates an accelerometer, which must be calibrated.

-First on Windows or Mac, install [Python version 2](https://www.python.org/).
+First on Windows or Mac, install [Python version 2 or version 3](https://www.python.org/).
 On Windows, be sure to check the option **add to PATH variable**.

+Install python 'numpy' library:
+{% highlight shell_session %}
+c:>pip install numpy
+{% endhighlight %}

 Retrieve the code {% include lienfichier.md name = "calibration.zip" lien = "file / calibration.zip"%} which you will place in a folder named for example "calibration"